-Dwarf indoor lemon trees (family Rutaceae) not only make attractive houseplants, they're functional, producing fragrant flowers and edible fruit.
+Indoor lemon trees (Citrus x limon) not only make attractive houseplants, they're functional, producing fragrant flowers and edible fruit.
 Proper indoor lemon tree care allows the citrus tree to thrive.
 Glossy, green leaves are evergreen and provide year-round interest.
 Indoors, with proper pruning, lemon trees can be maintained at 3 to 5 feet tall.
 Lemons flower throughout the year and bear full-sized fruit approximately three to four months after flowering.

 Indoor Lemon Tree Care: Soil

-Citrus trees thrive in a somewhat sandy, all-purpose potting soil that is slightly acidic.
+Citrus trees prosper on a somewhat sandy, all-purpose potting soil that is slightly acidic.
 Amending the soil with plenty of organic matter such as peat will help the soil retain moisture.
-The soil will need to be amended with fertilizer every three to four months.
+The potting mix will need to be boosted with fertilizer every three to four months during a plant's active growing period.
 Many garden stores sell fertilizer specifically for citrus trees.

 Temperature and Light

 Your lemon tree needs at least six hours of sun every day.
-Place your lemon tree near a south-facing window.
+Place your lemon tree near a south-facing window or in a sunroom that receives enough direct sun.
 You can also supplement natural light with a grow light, especially in the winter.
 Be sure to rotate your tree every week or so to get even light exposure.
-Citrus trees thrive at temperatures between 55 and 85 degrees Fahrenheit, making them happy trees when grown indoors.
+Citrus trees flourish at temperatures between 55 and 85 degrees Fahrenheit, making them happy trees when grown indoors.

 Lemon Tree Moisture Requirements

 Container-grown lemon trees need more water than those planted outside.
 In the spring, water two to three times a week.
 In the summer, as temperatures rise, your lemon tree may need to be watered daily.
-In the winter, the watering requirements might be lower since the tree is dormant.
+In the winter, the watering requirements might be lower since the tree is in a resting phase with no active growth.
 Only water when needed to keep the soil moist.

 Keep the soil moist but not soggy.
 A good indication of when you should water is to check the top 2 to 3 inches of soil.
 If it's dry to the touch, your lemon tree needs watering.
 Houses generally don't have the humidity lemon trees need to grow.
-Mist or spray your lemon tree several times a week.
+Mist or spray your lemon tree daily or at least several times a week.

 Indoor Lemon Tree Pollination